Sometimes out of sheer curiosity, I visit some brands’ social media pages to see what they’re doing.

 Users Who Don’t Have a Profile Picture!

-Although there are some exceptions, for me, this is one of the primary signs that the account is a fake account!
+Although there are some exceptions, for me, this is one of the first signs that the account is a fake account!

 During the sign-up process on any social media platform, one of the first things you’re encouraged to do is to set your profile picture.